AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-configure-field-order.md

 uid: data-view-configure-field-order
 ---

-# Step 3.6: Configure field order
+# Step 3.6: Edit field order

 You can change the order that fields display within your data view by dragging and dropping fields in the preferred order.